Asaf Leshem's global success in tourism

 Asaf then moved to New Zealand, where he studied at a hotel management school.
 He chose ecotourism from the curriculum as his third-year module and decided that he wanted to learn more about this area.
 After one year at the college, Asaf transferred to University of Central Lancashire to study an ecotourism-focussed course.

 Following graduation in 2006, Asaf conducted some consultation research in Ethiopia before moving in 2007 to Berlin, where his grandfather was originally from.
 In 2010, he went on to complete a master’s course in Integrated Natural Resource Management at Humboldt University, Berlin, and was successful in gaining a role as a tour guide in the city.

-In addition to his tour guide work, Asaf also works as a Social Scientist at a company based in Potsdam called Social Science Works and he is also part of the management committee of the Berlin Guides Association where he volunteers to manage and maintain a community of professional guides in Berlin.
+In addition to his tour guide work, Asaf also works as a Social Scientist at a company based in Potsdam called Social Science Works.
 As part of this role, Asaf and his colleagues create partnerships with local tourism attractions and museums and go on educational tours to ensure they’re up to speed with all that is happening in Berlin’s tourist industry.

 Reflecting on his time studying at University of Central Lancashire, Asaf stated: “There was always something inspiring about my fellow students and my teachers.
 They made me love ecology and evolution so much.
 Both my supervisors inspired me with the subject matter of ecotourism and taught me to be inquisitive and analytical.
 The atmosphere was always one of creativity and original research.”